-We are listing all the administrative services that you will encounter during your stay in California.
+Administrative services you will encounter during your stay in California

 Does a noncitizen need a social security number?

 Unless you are a noncitizen who wants to work in the United States, you probably do not need a Social Security number.

 Generally, only noncitizens authorized to work in the United States by the Department of Homeland Security (DHS) can get a Social Security number.
 Social Security numbers are used to report an individual’s wages to the government and to determine a person’s eligibility for Social Security benefits.

 You need a Social Security number to work, collect Social Security benefits and receive some other government services.
 Lawfully admitted noncitizens can get many benefits and services without a Social Security number.
 You do not need a number to get a driver’s license, register for school, obtain private health insurance, or to apply for school lunch programs or subsidized housing.